LaiEthanLai/UIUC-CS444/assignment2/README.md

 ## Image Reconstruction
 In this [paper](https://bmild.github.io/fourfeat/), the author researched the problem of reconstructing an image via an MLP model.
 Specifically, the MLP takes the coordinates to a pixel as input, and outputs the pixel's RGB values.
 The authors devised a fourier feature mapping to enhance the reconstruction of high frequency components of the image, increasimg the quality of the reconstructed image.

-In `neural_network.ipynb`, we implement the fourier feature mapping and the training code.
+In `neural_network.ipynb`, we implement the fourier feature mapping and the training code. `train.py` and `test.py` is the PyTorch version of our implementation for extra credit.

 ## Result
 Organizing...